InstituteforDiseaseModeling/EMOD-Generic-Scripts/README.md

 ## Contents:

-  env_CentOS8            - Contains the script for building a singularity
+  env_CentOS8            - Contains the definition script for a singularity
-                           image file (using COMPS) for running EMOD on COMPS.
+                           image file that is used for for running EMOD on COMPS.
                            Produces an asset collection ID that is used in the various workflows.

-  exe_GenericOngoing     - Contains the executable, schema file, and reporters
+  env_BuildEMOD          - Contains the definition script for a singularity
-                           (if any).
-Including these files here is not best practice (could auto-download) but having a local copy eliminates some VPN issues:
+                           image file that builds the EMOD executable.
-                           InstituteforDiseaseModeling/DtkTrunk/Generic-Ongoing
+                           Produces an asset collection ID that is used in the various workflows.

   workflow_covariance01  - Demonstration of the covariance feature.